KDIncognito/YahooFinance/README.md

     frames.append(pd.DataFrame.from_dict(d, orient='index'))
 ```
 ## Function to flatten a json file
 It was a little difficult figuring out how to extract data from a json file to a pandas format.
-This [article](https://stackoverflow.com/questions/51635872/yahoofinancials-writing-multidimensional-dictionary-to-csv/51678333) was very helpful.
+This [problem on stack overflow](https://stackoverflow.com/questions/51635872/yahoofinancials-writing-multidimensional-dictionary-to-csv/51678333) was very helpful in flattening the json file.

 ````
 def flatten_json(b, delim):